vinkrish/interview-reference/docs/angular.md

 - The framework consists of several libraries.
 - The angular application is written by composing HTML templates with angularized markup, writing component classes to manage those templates, adding applications logic in services, and boxing components & services in modules.
 - Angular apps are modular and Angular has its own modularity system called NgModules eg: AppModule: which is the root module, @NgModule decorator.
-- Decorators are functions that modify Javascript classes.
+- Decorators are functions that modify Javascript classes. eg: @Input, @Output
 - Angular has many decorators that attach metadata to classes.

 ![angular_overview](https://vinkrish-notes.s3-us-west-2.amazonaws.com/img/angular_overview.png)